Richfield, Wisconsin: History

 The Messer-Mayer Gristmill was built on Coney Creek in Richfield in 1871-73.
 The building is listed on the National Register of Historic Places.

-The Town of Richfield was organized on January 21, 1846, and by 1848 almost all of the town's land was owned by Irish and German immigrant farmers.
-Wheat farming dominated the local economy until 1880, when dairy farming became more popular in Richfield and the state at large.
+The Town of Richfield was organized on January 21, 1846.
+By 1848, the majority of the town's land was held by Irish and German immigrant farmers.
+During this period, the local economy was primarily driven by wheat farming.
+This remained the dominant output until the 1880s, when a shift toward dairy farming occurred in Richfield and throughout Wisconsin.

-The La Crosse and Milwaukee Railroad was constructed through the community in 1855, and while it initially led to local economic growth, the company failed in 1861.
-Many local landowners had taken out mortgages on land for the railroad in exchange for company shares.
-The company's failure left the landowners with mortgages to pay off, creating a local crisis in which some families were forced to sell their farms.
+In 1855, the La Crosse and Milwaukee Railroad was constructed through the town.
+To finance the railroad's expansion, many local landowners took out mortgages on their land in exchange for company shares.
+The company failed in 1861, leaving the farmers with valueless shares but active mortgages to pay off.
+This created a local crisis in which several families were forced to sell their farms to satisfy the debt.

-In the early 20th century, camps and other recreational facilities began to spring up on the shores of the numerous kettle lakes in Richfield, including YMCA Camp Minikani on Lake Amy Belle, which was founded in 1919.
+In the early 20th century, camps and other recreational facilities began to be established on the shores of the local kettle lakes, including YMCA Camp Minikani on Lake Amy Belle.

-The town was primarily agricultural until the 1970s when suburbanization led to increased real estate development and a decline in farming.
-On November 6, 2007, voters approved the town's incorporation as the Village of Richfield by a margin of 3 to 1.
-The town became a village on February 13, 2008.
+The town remained primarily agricultural until the 1970s, when suburbanization led to increased real estate development and a decline in farming.
+On November 6, 2007, residents voted to incorporate the town as a village.
+The measure passed by a 3-to-1 margin, and the Village of Richfield was officially established on February 13, 2008.